 Biography

-Recognized for her layered, resonant sound and commitment to sincere performance, Korean-American flutist, Josephine Yoonji Lee, is a recent graduate of the Master of Music program at Carnegie Mellon University, where she studied with Lorna McGhee (Principal Flute, Boston Symphony Orchestra; Former Principal Flute, Pittsburgh Symphony Orchestra).
-She completed her Bachelor of Music at the Oberlin Conservatory of Music with Alexa Still (Former Principal Flute, New Zealand Symphony Orchestra), where she graduated early with Pi Kappa Lambda Honors and was a recipient of the Conservatory Dean, Kenneth H. Woodside, and Ruder Scholarships.
-She owes much of her musical development to Christina Yoo, with whom she studied during her youth.
+Josephine Yoonji Lee is an emerging freelance and orchestral flutist currently based in the Los Angeles area.
+She is a graduate of the Master of Music program at Carnegie Mellon University, where she studied with Lorna McGhee.
+She completed her Bachelor of Music at the Oberlin Conservatory of Music with Alexa Still, where she graduated early with Pi Kappa Lambda Honors and was a recipient of the Conservatory Dean, Kenneth H. Woodside, and Ruder Scholarships.
+She owes much of her musical development to Christina Yoo, who she studied with during her pre-college years.

-As a casual gamer and supporter of the speedrunning community, Josephine has contributed her playing to video game arrangements made by speedrunner/composer a_variety_pack for speedrunning charity events such as RejectsAndFriends.
-Josephine is an avid donor of whole blood, platelets, and granulocytes; she is also a lover of cats, shōnen manga, and riichi mahjong!
-(And very much enjoys hōjicha lattes.)
+A casual gamer and supporter of the speedrunning community, Josephine has contributed her playing to video game arrangements made by speedrunner/composer a_variety_pack for speedrunning charity events such as RejectsAndFriends.
+She is an avid donor of whole blood, platelets, and granulocytes; she is also a lover of cats, shōnen manga, and riichi mahjong!
 Above all else, she understands that sharing music is a deeply human service and a special privilege to be cherished; she approaches every performance with gratitude for the unconditional love and support of her family, friends, and mentors.

 Performance Librarian

-Josephine is currently the Assistant Music Librarian of the LA Opera and member of the Major Orchestra Librarians'Association (MOLA).
+Josephine is currently Assistant Music Librarian of the LA Opera and member of the Major Orchestra Librarians'Association (MOLA).
+She has also acted as cover librarian for the Santa Barbara and Long Beach Symphonies.

 While in Pittsburgh for her graduate studies, she kept up her skillset by volunteering in the Pittsburgh Symphony Orchestra's Music Library (motivated by the perk of getting to listen to her teacher play over the monitor during rehearsal).
 She has also ended up extending her library experience to cover positions at academic and community libraries and is especially fond of the Oberlin Public Library.